DulinaSH2001/EVChargeMobileApp/ENHANCED_DASHBOARD_GUIDE.md

 - **Error Handling** - Graceful failure management
 - **Scalable** - Easy to add new features

-The enhanced dashboard provides a solid foundation for your EV charging app with room for future enhancements and customization.
+The enhanced dashboard provides a solid foundation for VoltVoyage with room for future enhancements and customization.